 7.2 Atomic swaps

-Different categories can use the same basic mechanism; for example, atomic swaps based on Hashed Time-Lock Contracts (HTLCs) are used in atomic cross-chain transactions for direct trading between two peers, in transactions-across-a-network (also referred to as payment networks), ILP (InterLedger Protocol), and some bridging solutions.
+Different categories can use the same basic mechanism; for example, atomic swaps based on Hashed Time-Lock Contracts (HTLCs) are used in atomic cross-chain transactions for direct trading between two peers, in transactions-across-a-network (also referred to as payment networks), ILP (Inter-Ledger Protocol), and some bridging solutions.
 Hence, the difference between the categories with respect to their underlying mechanisms is not always absolute.
 However, at a higher-level the various categories differ in their initial application assumptions.
 Atomic cross-chain transactions target peer-to-peer trading between two parties that seek to exchange value.
 Transactions-across-a-network solutions and ILP generalize peer-to-peer transactions to payment networks, where payments are routed along paths that are comprised of off-chain payment channels.
 Bridging approaches target cross-chain transactions between existing ledgers.
 Sidechain approaches assume the existence of a main chain and support the transfer of value between the main chain and sidechains, which are regarded as subordinate to the main chain.
 Ledger-of-ledgers approaches introduce a new super-ledger with the goal of having multiple sidechain-like ledgers, which can also support the interconnection to existing ledgers, such as Ethereum and Bitcoin.

-The various approaches differ in the reliability of performing interledger operations.
+The various approaches differ in the reliability of performing inter-ledger operations.
 Specifically, if atomic cross-chain transactions are performed by a single entity, then this entity can be a single point of failure.
-On the other hand, bridging approaches, sidechains, and ledger-of-ledger approaches involve multiple nodes that implement the interledger operations, hence their decentralized operation yields a high reliability.
+On the other hand, bridging approaches, sidechains, and ledger-of-ledger approaches involve multiple nodes that implement the inter-ledger operations, hence their decentralized operation yields a high reliability.
 Finally, the reliability of approaches involving transactions-across-a-network W3C ILP depend on the existence of redundant paths between the end nodes that wish to transact.

 NOTE: V.A.
 Siris, P. Nikander, S. Voulgaris, N. Fotiou, D. Lagutin, G.C.
 Polyzos, "Interledger Approaches", IEEE Access, vol. 7, 89948-89966, 2019.
 DOI: 10.1109/ACCESS.2019.2926880.